 One-time payments by the customer for contracts that can be terminated at any time are recognized over an expected contract period, the length of which depends on the period over which, from a commercial perspective, the customer is expected to renew or not terminate the contract on a monthly basis.

-Contract costs are deferred and generally recognized as expense over the expected duration of the customer relationship.
+Contract costs are deferred and generally recognized as expense over the expected contract period.
 The estimate of the expected average contract period is based on historical customer turnover.
 However, this is subject to fluctuations and has only limited informative value with regard to future customer behavior, particularly if new products are rolled out.
 If management’s estimates are revised, material differences may result in the amount and timing of expenses for subsequent periods.

 The significance of material rights is an estimate that is based on both quantitative and qualitative factors.
 This is ultimately a matter of judgment, even though it is supported by quantitative facts.
 Depending on the decision as to whether or not the customer has a material right to be deferred, there may be material differences in the amount and timing of revenues for the current and subsequent periods.